LuceleneL/Portparser/README.md

 # The Proposed Model
 One of the main contributions of this paper is the proposed model to annotate Portuguese texts using UDPipe 2.

-A implementation of this model is available online at the address: http://portparser.icmc.usp.br:8082
+An implementation of this model is available online at the address: http://portparser.icmc.usp.br:8082.

-This model is available here and it is composed by the contents of the directory [Portparser_model](https://github.com/LuceleneL/Portparser/tree/main/Portparser_model).
+This model is also available here and it is composed by the contents of the directory [Portparser_model](https://github.com/LuceleneL/Portparser/tree/main/Portparser_model).
 To use this model with UDPipe 2 you need to:
 - install UDPipe 2 in your machine - see the requirements and instructions at [UDPipe 2 page](https://ufal.mff.cuni.cz/udpipe/2);
 - copy the directory `Portparser_model` to the same location of your UDPipe 2 code file (`udpipe2.py`);